codeforamerica/rails-aws-starter/README.md

             - "REPLACE ME: READ/WRITE DEPLOY KEY FINGERPRINT"
     ```

+## Contributing
+Bug reports and pull requests are welcome on GitHub at [https://github.com/codeforamerica/rails-aws-starter](https://github.com/codeforamerica/rails-aws-starter).
+This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the Contributor Covenant code of conduct.

 ## License

-The gem is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).
+The application is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).

 ## Code of Conduct